ovh/docs/pages/web/microsoft-collaborative-solutions/how_to_configure_outlook_2016/guide.en-gb.md

 ---
-title: Configuring your Exchange account in Outlook 2016 for Windows
+title: 'Configuring your Exchange account in Outlook 2016 for Windows'
 slug: configuration-outlook-2016
-excerpt: Find out how to configure your Exchange account in Outlook 2016 for Windows
+excerpt: 'Find out how to configure your Exchange account in Outlook 2016 for Windows'
-section: Exchange email client configuration
+section: 'Exchange email client configuration'
 ---

-**Last updated 26th March 2018**
+**Last updated 28th March 2018**

 ## Objective